-Matika, J. - March 25, 2015
+Matika, J. - March 25 , 2015

-This Opinion addresses the issue of whether or not five (5) candidates seeking positions on the Board of Supervisors of East Penn Township should be stricken from the ballot of their respective parties for the May 19, 2015 Primary Election.
+This Opinion1 addresses the issue of whether or not five 5 candidates seeking positions on the Board of Supervisors of East Penn Township should be stricken from the ballot of their respective parties for the May 19, 2015 Primary Election.
 For the reasons stated herein, this Court GRANTS the petition relative to David Bryfogle, but DENIES the petitions as to William G. Schwab, Guy Barry, Randy Pfeiffer, and Alice Berger.

-On May 19, 2015, qualified electors of both the Democratic and Republican parties will go to the polls in East Penn Township, Carbon County, for, inter alia, the purposes of nominating candidates for the position of Township Supervisor.
-Seven (7) individuals, including the two incumbents, have filed nominating petitions with the Carbon County Bureau of Elections.
-Of those candidates, five (5) of them are the subjects of these
+On May 19, 2015, qualified electors of both the Democratic and Republican parties will go to the polls in East Penn Township, Carbon County, for, inter alia, the purposes of nominating candidates for the position of Township Supervisor.2 Seven (7) individuals, including the two incumbents, have filed nominating petitions with the Carbon County Bureau of Elections.
+Of those candidates, five (5) of them are the subjects of these Petitions to Strike.
+They are: William G. Schwab and Alice Berger, both Republicans, and Guy Barry, Randy Pfeiffer, and David Bryfogle, all Democrats.
+Each have filed timely Nominating Petitions as well as a copy of their respective Statement of Financial Interests form with the Carbon County Bureau of Elections.
+It is the filing of the Statement of Financial Interests forms with the Township of East Penn and their timeliness that is at issue.

-&lt;sup>1 While five (5) separate Petitions to Strike were filed challenging each of these candidates and separate orders are being issued on each one, this Court is rendering a single opinion outlining and explaining the reasons for these decisions, taking into consideration the general principles of law applicable to all five (5) cases.
+1While five (5) separate Petitions to Strike were filed challenging each of these candidates and separate orders are being issued on each one, this Court is rendering a single opinion outlining and explaining the reasons for these decisions, taking into consideration the general principles of law applicable to all five (5) cases.

-$^2$ The testimony from the hearing indicated that two (2) of the supervisors' terms were expiring at the end of 2015 and therefore, those seats are the ones being sought here.
+$^{^{2}}$ The testimony from the hearing indicated that two (2) of the supervisors' terms were expiring at the end of 2015 and therefore, those seats are the ones being sought here.
 Currently, the seats are held by Dean Kercsmar and Jacob Nothstein.
 Mr. Nothstein is one of the petitioners in this case.